Skip to content

 Describe only the motion

-Write one or two short sentences about what should move, using present-progressive verbs: "she is turning toward the camera, hair drifting in the wind."
-Do not re-describe the scene — the image already is the scene.
+Write the prompt describing the expected motion as precisely as possible, using present-progressive verbs: "she is turning toward the camera, hair drifting in the wind."
+Do not re-describe elements in the image if they do not have to move.
+The image already is the scene.

 Set clip length and guidance